SkillsFundingAgency/das-enterprise-automation-test-suite/src/SFA.DAS.EmployerIncentives.PaymentProcessTests/README.md

 The value for `UseLearningEndpointStorageDirectory` must match the value used in `SFA.DAS.EmployerIncentives.PaymentProcessTests`

 2. Set the `SFA.DAS.EmployerIncentives.Api`, `SFA.DAS.EmployerIncentives.Functions.DomainMessageHandlers` and `SFA.DAS.EmployerIncentives.Functions.PaymentsProcess` projects projects as start up projects
+3. Ensure `SFA.DAS.EmployerIncentives.Database` has been published from the branch you're working on.

 ### Running the tests